evgenyneu/ios-imagescroll/README.md

-# Objective-C demo of image view inside a scroll view
+# Objective-C demo of using an image view inside a scroll view with auto layout.

 This is an old Objective-C version.
 The [newer version written in Swift]((https://github.com/evgenyneu/ios-imagescroll-swift)) is available.